terra-money/classic-core/README.md

 ### Network

 Public Testnet Soju-0002 is online.
-[Testnets](https://github.com/terra-project/testnets)

 Currently the Columbus Public mainnet is being prepared for launch.

+[Testnets](https://github.com/terra-project/testnets) contains latest updates to the testnet.

 ### Terra Alliance